-To finish up the setup when you've not used Quicken before, the program displays a friendly welcome message (not shown), which asks you to indicate whether you're a new Quicken user (or someone who wants to start over from scratch as if you're a new user) or you're already a Quicken user and need to open a file from a previous version of Quicken.
+To finish up the setup when you've not used Quicken before, the program displays a friendly welcome message (not shown here), which asks you to indicate whether you're a new Quicken user, or want to start over from scratch as if you're a new user, or have used Quicken before and need to open a file from a previous version of Quicken.

-You indicate your Quicken status by selecting the appropriate option button and then clicking the big, blue Get Started button.
+You indicate your Quicken status by selecting the appropriate option button and then clicking the big blue Get Started button.
 What happens next depends on which button you click.